rust-lang/rfcs/text/0000-debugger-visualizer.md

 contents written to a new file in the `target` directory.
 In the case of Natvis, the path of this new file will be what is passed to the `/NATVIS` linker flag.
-For example, in a debug build, the contents of the `.natvis` files that were encoded in the crate metadata will be written to new files in the directory `target/debug/deps/visualizers`.
-Each visualizer file that is written will have a new name to ensure it is unique across visualizer files for all crates with a naming scheme of `<crate_name>-<hash>.<visualizer_extension>`.
+For example, in a debug build, the contents of the `.natvis` files that were encoded in the crate metadata will be written to new files in a temp directory where they will be included from.
+Each visualizer file that is written will have a new name to ensure it is unique across visualizer files for all crates.
-The `<visualizer_extension>` value will be `.natvis` in the case of a Natvis file and `.py` in the case  of a pretty printer.
-The `<hash>` value will be the hash of the contents of the visualizer file.

 # Drawbacks
 [drawbacks]: #drawbacks